signature-opensource/CK-Globalization/README.md

 - `FormatArgumentCountError` is emitted whenever a translation format expects less or more arguments than a CodeString placeholders contains.
 - The worst case: `CultureIdentifierClash` is always raised, even if the static gate `Track` is closed.
-  This is a serious issue that must be urgently adressed.
+  This is a serious issue that must be urgently addressed.

 `MissingTranslationResource` and `FormatArgumentCountError` events are memorized and the corresponding event is raised only once.